-Berlin was a grand ol’ time but onwards we went to our next European location, Vienna.
-As we entered the sophisticated city once home to Mozart, Beethoven and Sigmund Freud, I traded my litre of German beer for a fancy bottle of peach schnapps.
+Berlin was a grand ol’ time but onwards we went to our next European location, Vienna, Austria.
+As we entered the sophisticated city once home to Mozart, Beethoven, and Sigmund Freud, I traded my litre of German beer for a fancy bottle of peach schnapps.

 We were all told to try the Doc Herb which is a liqueur that contains herbs to fight off the flu.
 We were all sick and coughing up a lung so yes, we needed this.
 The liqueur helped for an hour but the cough came back.
 Does that mean we would have had to continually drink this throughout the day?
 Probably.